katzenpost/katzenpost/glossary.rst

         protocol control messages and retransmissions.
 This concept comes from the packet switching network literature and is not generally associated with mix networks.
-There is no other way to acheive network reliability other than an ARQ scheme although there are many hybrid ARQ schemes for radio communication that use forward error correction for the purpose of performing retransmissions less frequently.
+There is no other way to achieve network reliability other than an ARQ scheme although there are many hybrid ARQ schemes for radio communication that use forward error correction for the purpose of performing retransmissions less frequently.